nickbruggen90/LabsVol8021Q/Project 1.0: pfSense + NetOps Foundation/initial_setup.md

 Auto UFS
 MBR partition scheme
 ```

+### pfSense Configuration
-3. After the installation and initial bootup, pfSense CLI will prompt you will a numbered menu.
+1. After the installation and initial bootup, pfSense CLI will prompt you will a numbered menu.
+2. Choose *`Option 2` is to "Set Interface(s) IP Address" → LAN → no DHCP → static IP of `192.168.83.226`*
+3.